 Target Market: Myriota’s solution is ideal for industries like agriculture, environmental monitoring, logistics, and utilities.
 Its service is particularly suited for applications in areas with limited or no traditional network coverage, offering reliable data transmission for critical operations such as resource management and asset tracking.

-Coverage: Myriota provides global IoT connectivity, focusing on low-cost and low-power applications.
+Coverage: Myriota provides extensive IoT connectivity, focusing on low-cost and low-power applications.
 As of February 2025, Myriota expanded its constellation by adding four new satellites, enhancing coverage and capacity, particularly in regions like Mexico, Brazil, Chile, Argentina, and the Middle East.
 USA is expected in 2025.

 Service: Myriota delivers low-power, low-cost IoT connectivity without the need for terrestrial infrastructure.
 Using proprietary technology, Myriota enables small, battery-powered IoT devices to transmit data over long distances from remote and isolated areas.
 The service is designed for energy-efficient deployments, allowing devices to operate for years without battery replacement.